Butler Pinkerton Calculator—Total Risk Allocator Frequently Asked Questions (FAQs)

 If gaps exist in trading, the user will be notified via a pop-up window.
 The pop-up window will ask the user if he or she wants to continue with the calculation.

-You can compare the calculations by pulling the non-adjusted dividend closing prices from Xignite and then manually cutting/pasting the adjusted dividend closing prices from Yahoo!
+A: You can compare the calculations by pulling the adjusted closing prices from the 3rd-party provider and then manually cutting/pasting the adjusted (dividend and split) closing prices from Yahoo!
 Finance.

 BVR is providing adjusted closing values as a service to the user.
-BVR gets this data from a service provider.
-Xignite, that makes no warranties as to its accuracy.
+BVR gets this data from a 3rd-party vendor and makes no warranties as to its accuracy.
 Users may want to verify with another source the accuracy of the adjusted closing values displayed in the Calculator results.
-Keep in mind, this data is adjusted for splits and not adjusted for dividends.
 As an alternative, the user may want to provide the data themselves in Step 1.

 A: No, we recommend looking at all days of the week (Monday – Friday).
 When you pull stock price data for an effective date such as a Tuesday, for example, as opposed to a Monday, it is much more than one more day of trading.
 It actually represents 261 days worth of different data for a five-year look-back.
 For instance, if your effective date is a Monday, the Calculator will pull 261 Mondays (for five years) of closing prices and similarly for Tuesdays.
 There may be (material) differences in the outputs.